-Here, we’ve provided links to the latest guidance for the four countries of the UK and what restrictions on travel mean for your holiday and travel insurance.
-Plus, why it’s important to make sure that, when it’s safe to go, you’re properly protected even if you’re staying on home soil.
+Here, we’ve provided links to the latest government guidance for the four countries of the UK and what restrictions on travel mean for your holiday and travel insurance.
+Plus, why it’s important to make sure that you’re properly protected when you go, even if you’re staying on home soil.

-To avoid any doubt and make sure you’re working with the very latest information before travelling anywhere, you should always check the latest government instructions, guidance and Covid-19 travel restrictions for your part of the UK.
+If you're planning a UK break, it's important to make sure you’re working with the very latest information before travelling anywhere.
+Always check the latest government instructions and guidance for your part of the UK.
 You can do that here:

 If you’re planning a trip overseas, check it’s permitted and safe to do so first with the latest Foreign, Commonwealth and Development Office (FCDO) advice.